Munib Shahid

 Munib Shahid was born in 1908 in Acre, Palestine to a prominent Baháʼí lineage.
 He was the great-grandson of Baháʼu'lláh, the founder-prophet of the Baháʼí Faith.
 His parents were Jalal, an Afnán, and Rúḥá, a daughter of ʻAbdu'l-Bahá.
 His paternal grandfather was Muhammad-Hasan, titled "King of the Martyrs".
-In 1944, he married Serene Husseini according to the Muslem rites.
+In 1944, he married Serene Husseini according to the Muslim rites.
 She was related to the Grand Mufti of Jerusalem, an enemy of the Baháʼís.
 Shoghi Effendi, Munib's cousin and then head of the Baháʼí Faith, labeled this marriage a "treacherous act" and excommunicated Munib Shahid as a Covenant-breaker.

 Munib and Serene Husseini continued to live in Beirut, where he pursued his academic career, and she promoted cottage industries among Palestinian refugees.
 Serene Shahid wrote a critically acclaimed autobiography of her childhood, titled, Jerusalem Memories.
 The couple had three daughters, including Leila Shahid.